 The Phillies’ Spectrum Field comes in second (again) and the main reason why is the cheesesteaks.

 If we look across all stadiums and look at the most popular food items, we can rank them by how positively or negative fans talk about them:

 And cheesesteaks really win out.
 Despite being 1,067 miles from Philadelphia, Spectrum Field’s spring training cheesesteaks are right out of Philly.
 Delco’s Original Steaks & Hoagies is run by Philadelphia-area natives who relocated to Florida and brought the secrets of grilled meats and cheese with them.

 This summer when we looked at food trends in MLB, we spotted something interesting about BBQ.
 Fans rate it as one of the best food options at the ballpark (if not the very best).
 But it’s much less popular than hot dogs.

 At spring training, we see the same thing in our data.
-According to our sentiment analysis data, BBQ ranks second (behind cheesesteaks).
+According to our Customer Experience Analytics data, BBQ ranks second behind cheesesteaks.
 At the same time, just like at MLB stadiums, we see that fans don’t actually like their hot dogs all that much.